As we enter a new year, these stunning running routes and trails in Seoul will help you start new habits to enjoy a healthier year!

 It is a 78 square km national park in the north of Seoul with Bukhansan Mountain, the highest peak of the city.
-Bukhansan is known as the “Lungs of Seoul” because of the highest peak’s shape that is about 835 meters high.
+Bukhansan is known as the “Lungs of Seoul” because of the highest peak’s shape which is about 835 meters high.
 It has several trails for a run, walk, or hike that is wooded with varying surfaces.

-The Bukhansan running routes in Seoul have options to run from 6.5 km to 9.1 km and are considered as one of the most challenging routes to conquer.
+The Bukhansan running routes in Seoul have options to run from 6.5 km to 9.1 km and are considered one of the most challenging routes to conquer.
 From the trails, one can see a bird’s eye view of Seoul, which makes Bukhansan one of the most popular running tourism destinations.

-Riverside Park, on the banks of the Han-Gang (the Han River), is located between the Banpo and Hannam bridges, on the river’s south bank.
+Riverside Park, on the banks of the Han-Gang (the Han River), is located between the Banpo and Hannam bridges on the river’s south bank.
 This Park offers incredible views of the Han River.

 Yeouido Hangang Park and Hangang Loop

 In addition to Riverside Park, running along the beautiful greenbelt of Han River (Han-Gang) is one of the most popular places to run in Seoul.
-The river has numerous bridges and multi-use flat paths along the water with great views of the river, connecting them.
+The river has numerous bridges and multi-use flat paths along the water with great views of the river connecting them.

 This park hosts a variety of marathons and concerts throughout the year.
 Hangang Park is also famous for hosting the annual cherry blossom festival in spring and the fireworks festival in the fall.

 The large and well-maintained campus of a private university, Yonsei University, Seoul, is located at the base of Ansan Mountain.
 The hilly campus has many running paths, wooded trails, and a forest park.
 The serene environment gives an excellent opportunity for runners to get off the busy streets.